 Request For Information

-Assessment & Taxation is responsible for determining realistic and equitable assessments for all properties in Saskatoon.
-In order to do so, Assessment & Taxation requires property income and expense information from property owners and managers.
+Assessment & Valuation is responsible for determining realistic and equitable assessments for all properties in Saskatoon.
+In order to do so, Assessment & Valuation requires property income and expense information from property owners and managers.
 The division has been collecting such information annually since 2005.
 This data is used to establish the assessments for most commercial and multi-family properties in the city.

 Request For Information Project

-Send your completed document to Assessment & Taxation through one of the following methods:
+Send your completed document to Assessment & Valuation through one of the following methods: